nrup-rawal/Nrup-first-pygame/README.md

 Python has to be installed into your system and pygame library should be Installed.

 Installation steps:
-download the repository and open it and open the pygame learning folder into your system. open the Snake Game.py file and you can play the game
+download the repository from : https://github.com/nrup-rawal/Nrup-first-pygame and open it and open the pygame learning folder into your system. open the Snake Game.py file and you can play the game

 How to Play: